UltraSketchLLM: Sub-1-Bit LLM Compression via Sketch and Hardware-Friendly Operators: Design of

+Profiling results in Section~\ref{sub:weight_feature} show that weights vary in their tolerance of perturbation by compression.
+As the estimation error is tightly related to the assigned sketch state space, assigning more space to preserve salient weights while applying a high compression rate to others is intuitive. \Brand{} adopts the expected value of squared activations as an importance metric~\cite{Kawrakow2024imatrix} and assigns sketch space accordingly.
+For each row of the weight matrix, the importance value \( I_j \) is given by: $I_j = \mathbb{E}[a_j^2] = \frac{1}{N} \sum_{k=1}^{N} a_{k,j}^2$ where $N$ is the sampled data size, $a_{k,j}$ denotes the $j$-th activation component for the $k$-th sample, and $a_j$ is the $j$-th component of the input activation vector $\mathbf{a}$. $\mathbb{E}[\cdot]$ represents the expectation over a set of training data.
+Notably, row-wise importance can be extended to layer-wise importance by calculating the mean row-wise value across the whole layer.
+Given row-wise or layer-wise importance $I_j$, we assign $({I_j} / \sum_i^n I_i) \times Mem(Sketch)$ as the sketch space for each row or layer, where $Mem(Sketch)$ is the total sketch space.

-Multiple-to-one weight mapping still causes non-negligible relative and sign errors even with the AbsMaxMin sketch above.
-Therefore, we apply compression-aware finetuning to mitigate model quality degradation.
-The compression procedure becomes trainable with STE~\cite{bengio2013estimating} and fixing random seed in hash functions.
-Previous multiple-to-one mapping works use mapped parameters as the only trainable parameters~\cite{zhang2024spallm, desai2022efficient}, as in Figure~\ref{fig:aggerated}.
-Weights are grouped only once, and the interpreted weights during the forward pass are fixed to the mapping result, limiting the degree of freedom.
-Once mapped, values, no matter how large or small, have to crystallize into a compromised medium value after convergence.
+Even with the AbsMaxMin sketch design and importance-aware space allocation, \Brand{} still causes non-negligible relative and sign errors.
+Therefore, we apply compression-aware fine-tuning to mitigate model quality degradation, following the routine of previous MTO methods.
+Each original weight is first compressed using AbsMaxMin sketch and then retrieved for computation, enabling the fine-tuning process to perceive compression-induced perturbation and update weights to adapt to it.
+As hash mapping is discrete, a gradient estimation for this operation is needed.
+Previous MTO works use mapped parameters as the only trainable parameters~\cite{zhang2024spallm, desai2022efficient} and estimate the gradient by aggregation, as in Figure~\ref{fig:aggerated}.
+Weights are grouped and mapped only once, limiting the degree of freedom.
+Once mapped, values, no matter how large or small, have to converge to a compromised medium value after convergence.

-Notably, the multi-row sketch can offer multiple mapping choices on different rows with the same compression ratio.
-Unlike single-row designs, this diversity reduces errors from weights clashing in the same sketch states. \Brand{} only fixes the mapping method while preserving the original trainable parameter size during finetuning.
-The bonding between weights and sketch states may vary during finetuning, as the $Min$ and $Max$ operations in the AbsMaxMin sketch consider not only weight mapping but also updated values in sketch states, providing another dimension of freedom.

-Figure~\ref{fig:superiority} illustrates the superiority of the proposed method (multi-row mapping) over existing ones (single-row mapping).
-A set of weights is mapped to a compressed representation with the same index and a reduce function (Min).
-Initial mapping shows a significant error after compression for both methods.
-Finetuning using aggregated gradient only updates the shared parameters, comprising conflict values by mediating them after finetuning.
-On the contrary, weights with similar absolute values tend to group together after finetuning using STE and multiple mapping choices by multi-row design.
-This process forms an adaptive mapping method, effectively reducing relative error.